-Artisan Partners Asset Management and each of the selling stockholders have agreed to indemnify the underwriter against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
+Artisan Partners Asset Management has agreed to indemnify the underwriter against certain liabilities, including liabilities under the Securities Act of 1933, as amended.

 The underwriter and its affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
 The underwriter and its affiliates have, from time to time, performed, and may in the future perform, various financial advisory and investment banking services for Artisan Partners Asset Management and its affiliates, for which they received or will receive customary fees and expenses.
+Under our revolving credit agreement, Citigroup Global Markets Inc. is a lender and joint lead arranger and bookrunner, and Citibank, N.A., an affiliate of Citigroup Global Markets Inc., is administrative agent.